ubffm/arcapi/gui3/README.rst

 .. image:: ./img/input-tab.png

-You can load data by opening a file from your computer with the "Browse" button, but the webpage may stall if you try to load too many records at once.
+You can load data by opening a file from your computer with the *browse* button, but the webpage may stall if you try to load too many records at once.
 I typically limit my input files to 500 records a peice, but one can normally load several thousand records at once.
 The number of records you can load depends on the capabilities of your